TRIAEIOU/search-to-notes/README.md

 The template will be applied to each term using the following substitution:

-- %0 – will be replaced with the complete term
+- %0 - will be replaced with the complete term
-- %1 – will be replaced by the first part of the term (everything up to the first tab character, i.e. if there are no tab characters it will be the same as %0)
+- %1 - will be replaced by the first part of the term (everything up to the first tab character, i.e. if there are no tab characters it will be the same as %0)
-- %2 – will be replaced by the second part of the term (everything between the first and second tab character), etc.
+- %2 - will be replaced by the second part of the term (everything between the first and second tab character), etc.
-- Any %\<digit> that doesn’t have a corresponding part in the term (i.e. %3 in the template when a term only has one tab character) is deleted.
+- Any %\<digit> that doesn't have a corresponding part in the term (i.e. %3 in the template when a term only has one tab character) is deleted.

 The search syntax is as follows: